 Just as technology is always changing, how we use technology is always changing.
 In 1995 we were concerned about folks knowing how to use a computer and word processing software.
 The Internet was a luxury rather than the necessity that it is today.
 We would even publicize the number of computers per lab that were connected to the Internet!
 The continual integration of technology into our daily lives means that not only is access to the Internet essential but we must also know how to use it.

-I am now the Director of the National Digital Inclusion Alliance, the perfect role for me after all these years of working on technology access and training.
+I am now the Executive Director of the National Digital Inclusion Alliance, the perfect role for me after all these years of working on technology access and training.
 There are no quick fixes.
 There is no federal or state funding dedicated to increasing digital inclusion and only a handful of cities have a small pool of dedicated funding.
 The strength of the movement is in its grassroots base.
-As community leaders become more and more intrigued with high speed broadband, we have opportunities to integrate digital equity into planning and infrastructure projects.
+As community leaders become more and more intrigued with high speed broadband and smart cities, we have opportunities to integrate digital equity into planning and infrastructure projects.
 And we are.